lostjared/acidcam-gpu/README.md

 - **Command line:** Use `--enumerate-device <index>` to list all supported resolutions and frame rates for a V4L2 camera device (Linux only).
 - **Qt Interface:** The **Settings** dialog now automatically queries the selected camera device for its supported resolutions and frame rates.
 The resolution and FPS dropdowns are dynamically populated based on the device capabilities.
 Changing the camera device re-enumerates, and changing the resolution updates the available frame rates.
 In graphics file mode the FPS options default to 24, 30, and 60.
 - **FPS preference persistence:** The selected camera FPS is now saved as a preferred value and restored when available after dialog reopen, app restart, or resolution list repopulation.
+- **Linux loopback devices:** `v4l2loopback` often reports only its current producer interval even though it accepts a different consumer interval.
+ACMX2 adds 24, 25, 30, 50, 60, 90, 120, 144, and 240 FPS choices for these devices and uses the explicitly requested value when the driver continues to report a stale rate.
+- **Above 60 FPS:** requesting a camera rate above 60 FPS creates the desktop OpenGL window with vsync disabled through the current `libmx2` API, preventing the display swap interval from imposing a 60 FPS ceiling.
+Rates at or below 60 FPS keep the normal vsync request.

+### Modeless Playlist and Multipass Editing

+The **Shader Playlist Settings** and **Multipass Shader Settings** windows are modeless, so they can stay open while you use the main interface or edit shader source.
+Choosing either menu action again raises the existing window and refreshes its available shader list rather than opening another copy.
+Closing a window deletes that dialog instance; the next menu action creates a fresh one from the current saved selection.

+In **Multipass Shader Settings**, double-click any shader in the selected list to open it in the built-in code editor.
+If that source is already open, ACMX2 focuses the existing editor window.

 ### GPU Filter Save/Load